-The College provides, in conjunction with the University of Oxford, an education for some 4 undergraduate and 53 graduate students which is recognised internationally as being of the highest standard.
+The Governing Body has considered the Charity Commission's guidance on public benefit and, in keeping with its objects, the College's primary aim for public benefit is as follows.
+The College provides, in conjunction with the University of Oxford, an education for some 450 undergraduate and 600 graduate students which is recognised internationally as being of the highest standard.
 This education develops students academically and enables them to develop their leadership qualities and interpersonal skills, and so prepares them to play full and effective roles in society.
+Further public benefits are included within the description of the College's provision that follows.

-In particular, the College provides:
+In support of its objects, the College provides:

-- teaching facilities, individual or small-group supervision, as well as pastoral, administrative and academic support through its tutorial and graduate mentoring systems; - welfare services, including the availability of the Chaplain to assist every member of the College of every religious belief and none, and medical support including a College nurse and doctor; - student grants for study purposes and for cases of financial need, partly provided through the continuing support of the Keble Association of alumni of the College; - IT and other administrative support; - specialist choral musical education for its choral students, who are members of the College's renowned choir; - specialist organ musical education for its organ students; - social, cultural, musical, recreational and sporting facilities to enable each of its students to realise as much as possible of their academic and personal potential whilst studying at the College.
+- teaching facilities, individual or small-group supervision, as well as pastoral, administrative and academic support through its tutorial and graduate mentoring systems; - welfare services, including the availability of the Chaplain to assist every member of the College of every religious belief and none, and medical support including a College nurse and doctor; - student grants for study purposes and for cases of financial need, partly provided through the continuing support of the Keble Association of alumni of the College; - IT and other administrative support; - specialist choral musical education for its choral students, who are members of the College's renowned choir; - specialist organ musical education for its organ students;

+social, cultural, musical, recreational and sporting facilities to enable each of its students to realise as much as possible of their academic and personal potential whilst studying at the College;